-- (f) maintaining separate indexes of cases filed, referrals and requests for advisory opinions by the Court; - (g) keeping, in such form as may be prescribed by the President, a list of all cases, referrals and requests for advisory opinions numbered in the order in which the documents instituting proceedings, making the referral or requesting the advisory opinion are received in the Registry; - (h) transmitting to the parties copies of all documents which are to be served by the Registrar; - (i) making arrangements for such interpretation or verification of translations into the Court's official language as the Court may require in connection with proceedings before the Court; - (j) signing all orders of the Court; - (k) the publication of the Court's judgments, advisory opinions and such other documents as may be required to be published by these Rules or by the Court; - (l) responding to inquiries concerning the Court and its work; - (m) performing the functions of taxing master; - (n) giving instructions to the local deputy registrars where necessary about the procedure for performing their duties under these Rules, and - (o) giving directions in matters before the Court as prescribed by these Rules. - (2) The Registrar shall assist the Court, the President and the Judges in the discharge of their official functions. - (3) Communications about matters before the Court including requests made of the Court by a party under these Rules shall unless otherwise stated be addressed to the Registrar. - (4) A Deputy Registrar may subject to the direction of the Registrar, exercise and perform all or any of the powers and duties of the Registrar. - (5) For the purpose of proceedings before the Court, oaths may be administered by - - (a) the Registrar or a Deputy Registrar, or - (b) in any Contracting Party, any person duly authorised by the law of that Contracting Party to perform like functions for the purpose of proceedings in a superior court of that Contracting Party.
+- (f) maintaining separate indexes of cases filed, referrals and requests for advisory opinions by the Court; - (g) keeping, in such form as may be prescribed by the President, a list of all cases, referrals and requests for advisory opinions numbered in the order in which the documents instituting proceedings, making the referral or requesting the advisory opinion are received in the Registry; - (h) transmitting to the parties copies of all documents which are to be served by the Registrar; - (i) making arrangements for such interpretation or verification of translations into the Court's official language as the Court may require in connection with proceedings before the Court; - (j) signing all orders of the Court; - (k) the publication of the Court's judgments, advisory opinions and such other documents as may be required to be published by these Rules or by the Court; - (l) responding to inquiries concerning the Court and its work; - (m) performing the functions of taxing master; - (n) giving instructions to the local deputy registrars where necessary about the procedure for performing their duties under these Rules; - (o) giving directions in matters before the Court as prescribed by these Rules; and - (p) such other functions as the President of the Court or the presiding Judge may direct. - (2) The Registrar shall assist the Court, the President and the Judges in the discharge of their official functions. - (3) Communications about matters before the Court including requests made of the Court by a party under these Rules shall unless otherwise stated be addressed to the Registrar. - (4) A Deputy Registrar may subject to the direction of the Registrar, exercise and perform all or any of the powers and duties of the Registrar. - (5) For the purpose of proceedings before the Court, oaths may be administered by (a) the Registrar or a Deputy Registrar; or

+(b) in any Contracting Party, any person duly authorised by the law of that Contracting Party to perform like functions for the purpose of proceedings in a superior court of that Contracting Party.

-Powers and Duties of local deputy registrars
+Powers and Duties of local deputy registrar